stal-ix/stal-ix.github.io/UPSTREAM.md

 * [by default, linux kernel eat CPU cycles on breakfast](https://www.phoronix.com/news/Linux-Default-Mitigations-Off), [we disable it by default](https://github.com/stal-ix/ix/blob/main/pkgs/bin/kernel/t/2/ix.sh#L21);
 * [custom gdk-pixbuf SVG loader, over lunasvg (instead of rsvg)](https://github.com/stal-ix/ix/blob/main/pkgs/lib/lunasvg/gdk/io.cpp).

-Therefore, we have to maintain a set of fixes and adjustments for upstream that will never be merged into upstream.
+So we have to maintain a set of fixes and patches for upstream that will never be merged into upstream.

-Project goals are more important than the arrogant behavior of some maintainers!
+The goals of the project are more important than the arrogant behavior of some maintainers!